-This toolbox requires MATLAB 5.3 or later.
-Some functionality is only available on MATLAB 6 or on the Windows platform, but this is an exception.
+This toolbox requires MATLAB 6.0/R12 or later.
+Some functionality is only available on the Windows platform, but this is an exception.
 The bulk of the toolbox is platform-independent.
+Note that, depending on how it was compiled, a newer version of MATLAB might be required.
+This should be noted on the website from which you obtained the distribution.